 Prior to its submission to ERAS, an MSPE is available for viewing by the student/graduate it refers to.
 Suggestions regarding the document as far as the form goes (grammar, spelling etc.) but not the content will be taken into consideration by the writer.
 The recommendation letters or opinions from the Student Evaluation Forms must be quoted verbatim – changes or omissions are not allowed.

-Please note that a letter of recommendation (LoR) cannot be used twice, so if you plan to upload a LoR as part of your application, it cannot be quoted in the MSPE.
-If such case should occur, you must inform the SME staff member responsible for composing the MSPEs, so that the text may be substituted.
+Please note that a letter of recommendation (LoR) cannot be used twice, so if you plan to upload an LoR as part of your application, it cannot be quoted in the MSPE.
+If such a case should occur, you must inform the SME staff member responsible for composing the MSPEs, so that the text may be substituted.

 To obtain an MSPE, please submit here your CV, a motivation letter/ personal statement giving the writer an idea of who you are and what your professional motivations and plans are, and 3 noteworthy characteristics (see here, page 7).
 That will facilitate writing the MSPEs and make them more personalized.
 The said documents should be submitted not later than August 20.
 MSPEs will be prepared in the order in which the documents are received.